itskarelleh/oddysee-hls-audio-player/SECURITY.md

 If you discover a security vulnerability, please report it privately.

 **How to report:**
-- Open a GitHub Security Advisory (preferred if available)
+- Open a GitHub Security Advisory

 Please include:
 - A description of the issue